Syrup/syrup-hugo/content/posts/create-a-discord-bot-1.md

 ## What is Discord Bot?
 A Discord bot is a program designed to automate tasks on Discord servers, such as moderating chat, managing users, or providing helpful information.

 You can make it a game like RPG, or you can create it according to what you want, such as telling that a YouTuber uploaded a video using the YouTube API, or twitch.
-Or even more advanced, you can make him record a video and then live stream it on the voice channel.

 ## Set Up Application
 Firstly, you'll need to set up an application on Discord's developer portal.
 To do this, go to the [Discord Developer Portal](https://discord.com/developers/applications) and click on the `New Application` button.
 Give your application a name and click on `Create`.
 To do this, you need to create a Discord account first, if you don't have one and then login